How to Use the Tiles API for the xarray backend¶

 params=(

-# Datetime in form of `start_date/end_date`
+# Temporal range in form of `start_date/end_date`

-("datetime", datetime_),
+("temporal", datetime_),

-("variable", variable),
+("variables", variable),

 # We need to set min/max zoom because we don't want to use lowerzoom level (e.g 0)